Synthesis of Binary-Input Multi-Valued Output Optical Cascades for Reversible and Quantum Technologies

 To the best of our knowledge, no optical technology exists that demonstrates the implementation of a multivalued Toffoli-like gate.
 Hence, methodologies that synthesize quantum circuits using multivalued Toffoli-like gates are not practical in optical quantum technologies.
 Our approach is unique because it uses Fredkin as a base in contrast to most other researchers that use Toffoli as a base.
 An additional advantage of our methodology is that Fredkin and SWAP gates are of rather similar complexity for different radices, so our method remains without modification for higher radices.
 In contrast, for any radix greater than three, Toffoli gates get increasingly more complicated and are different from one radix to another and must be individually designed by the user.
-Additionally, ternary Fredkin and quaternary Fredkin are quite different in superconducting technologies, while they are very similar in optical technologies [\ref{32}].
+Additionally, ternary Fredkin and quaternary Fredkin are quite different in non-optical technologies, while they are very similar in optical technologies [\ref{32}].

 Again, this methodology applies to multivalued optical technologies but not to ternary non-optical technologies because it is quite expensive.
 The ternary realization of the gates used in this method is cheap in optical technologies but more expensive in other technologies.
 Our method is applicable to both multivalued reversible non-quantum logic and multivalued reversible quantum logic.
 Although our method relates directly to reversible non-quantum logic, many quantum algorithms—including Grover's algorithm and quantum walk—have oracles realized with reversible quantum logic.
 These oracles do not use non-permutative gates.
 However, they are part of complete quantum algorithms that include truly quantum gates such as the Hadamard and phase gates.